Titantek/ada-outlier-datastory/index.md

 D: The articles present in the Wikispeedia dataset have categories.
 Do these categories influence your success, Marty?
 Let's explore that together!

-First, how do the categories look like?
+First, what do the categories look like?
 For most of them, one main category is followed by more precise subcategories.
-For example, the mixed-breed dog article has for main category "Science", first subcategory "Biology" and second subcategory "Mammals".
+For example, the mixed-breed dog article has the main category "Science", first subcategory "Biology" and second subcategory "Mammals".
 For simplicity, we will keep only the first category.
 You can take a look at the distribution of those main categories here.
 HERE::\<insert image of Einstein the dog\>

 HERE:: more analysis?